Yashashree125/Bank-of-Maharashtra-Loan-Product-Assistant/README.md

 * `sentence-transformers` – `all-MiniLM-L6-v2` for fast, competitive sentence embeddings.
 * `faiss-cpu` – high‑performance vector search on CPU.
+* `langchain` - Orchestrates the retrieval, augmentation, and generation steps in the RAG pipeline.
 * `groq` – call the Groq LLM (`openai/gpt-oss-120b`) for answer generation.

 ### App & UX